-What is it?
+What is Vitamin C?

 Vitamin C, otherwise known as ascorbic acid, is a water-soluble vitamin found in a number of foods.
 It is an essential nutrient, meaning the human body doesn’t produce enough on its own, and requires adequate amounts through the diet.

 If you want a powerful source of vitamin C, bell peppers will deliver.
 While all colors of bell peppers contain similar nutrition quantities, they do differ in the amount of vitamin C they provide.
 A yellow bell pepper contains the most vitamin C, followed by a red bell pepper, and then a green bell pepper.
-However, whatever color you choose you are getting an excellent source of vitamin C, as well as adding a pop of color and crunch to meals and dishes.
+However, whatever color you choose, you are getting an excellent source of vitamin C, as well as adding a pop of color and crunch to meals and dishes.

 Try adding bell peppers to a stir-fry, cut into strips and serve with hummus, or fill with seasoned rice and beans for a vitamin C-packed dish.